PulpCattel/Observatory/README.md

 # Bobs

+*To look and observe what is actually happening on Bitcoin*

 Bobs is a Bitcoin OBServatory meant to be easy to use and lightweight, it allows scanning and monitoring of Bitcoin related data structures (blocks, mempool, more planned) given customizable filters.
 It requires no state, runs entirely in memory, and is well suited for pruned nodes.